RathodAnilT/PHP-Tutorial/README.md

 ## Slice to the End
 - By leaving out the length parameter, the range will go to the end:
 ## Example
+- Start the slice at index 6 and go all the way to the end: